havelhakimi/TLA/README.md

 - torch-sparse == 0.6.17

 ## Data
-- The repository contains tokenized versions of the WOS dataset in `data/wos` folder, processed using BERT tokenzier.
+- The repository contains tokenized versions of the WOS dataset and its related files in `data/wos` folder, processed using BERT tokenzier.
 This is obtained following the same way as in [contrastive-htc](https://github.com/wzh9969/contrastive-htc#preprocess).
 - Specific details on how to obtain the original datasets (WOS, RCV1-V2 and NYT) and the corresponding scripts to preprocess them are mentioned in [contrastive-htc](https://github.com/wzh9969/contrastive-htc#preprocess).
 They will be added here later on.

 ## Train